-Sandra serves at Redeemer as the Minister to Young Adults and serves at House of the Rock as the Director of Community Life Development and a Worship Curator.
+Sandra serves at Redeemer as the in the area of Children’s Learning and is the director of the J.O.Y.
+Choir.
 Sandra graduated from Boise State University with a Bachelor’s in philosophy.
 She has studied vocal performance and piano for many years, including 3 years at the collegiate level.
-She and Greg have been married for four years and enjoy spending time going to movies and concerts as well as taking walks and playing with their one-year-old black lab puppy, Wally.
+She and Greg have been married for five years and enjoy spending time going to movies and concerts as well as taking walks and playing with their two-year-old black lab puppy, Wally.
 Sandra is excited about where God is leading Redeemer and is overjoyed to be a part of Redeemer’s vibrant community.×

 Susan Cordell is one of a few native “Atlantans”!
 Susan joined the Redeemer Ministry Team in 1989, following a 12 year career in the Hospitality Industry.

 Susan has served in multiple areas of ministry since her call to Redeemer.
 Initially, she helped with developing a comprehensive communications/marketing strategy to rebuild Redeemer’s presence in Midtown as well as attract Young Adult Singles and those with children.
 She presently works closely with the Pastors and Staff in new program development, operational administration and serves as one of the worship leaders for our 9:45 Worship service.
 Susan is married to Dick Cordell, has four children and six grandchildren!×

 Robin Durdin has served the members of Redeemer as the Office Administrator since February 1999.